swarit-pandey/TreeProblems/README.md

 # TreeProblems
-This repo contains some important and basic problems that require algorithms related to the tree and equivalent data structure.
+This repo contains some important and basic problems that require designing of algorithms related to the tree and equivalent data structure from various online programming platform.